directus-labs/guest-authoring/directus-job-board-platform/index.md

 export type Applications = Application[];
 ```

 Create two new files, `register.tsx` and `login.tsx`, in your routes directory to implement the user registration and login forms.
-Add the following code to the `register.tsx` file.
+Add the following to `register.tsx`:

 ```jsx
 import { createSignal } from "solid-js";